 Yoga has something or the other for everyone.
 It is a misconception that a person having a lack of flexibility cannot do yoga, which is wrong.
 There are different forms of yoga for flexibility.
 A type known as Hatha Yoga is focused to improve flexibility.
 It is basically a slow form where one needs to hold each pose for a few breaths.
 Indeed, yoga stretches are great for flexibility.

 Use of foam rollers helps improve flexibility and also improves performance in addition to preventing injuries.
 It basically helps you giving a deep tissue massage with your own body weight, giving you a perfect muscle stretch.
 It breaks the adhesions and restrictions speeding up the recovery and healing process.
 The best thing is you can exercise using foam rollers in the comfort of your home.
 One can see the immediate difference in how flexible your muscles become post using foam rollers.

 5. Dynamic Stretching

 It is always advised to choose dynamic stretching over static stretching.
-It prepares for the workout coming ahead providing different movement.
+It prepares for the workout coming ahead providing different movements.
 The stretch position is not held, instead, muscles bring stretch by themselves.
 It improves range of motion, increasing blood flow.
 A lunge with a twist is an example of dynamic stretching.
 It can be, weighted lunges or lunges with a soccer ball.
 One can also include kettlebell exercises for strengthening and shedding away those extras.

-Performing a full body stretch routine is a great way to improve flexibility, and if possible one shall perform the routine daily.
+Performing a full-body stretch routine is a great way to improve flexibility, and if possible one shall perform the routine daily.
 Flexibility can never be acquired overnight.
 Time and consistency is the key and soon you’ll be bending into positions which were impossible until now.
 So say goodbye all the excuses and put on your shoes.

 After all, ‘tis the season of great flexibility!